krishangoyal12/Ecommerce_Follow_Along/README.md

 During the login process, compare the entered password with the hashed version stored in the database.
 Use bcrypt to safely verify if the entered password matches the stored hash.

+***Milestone 7***: **Backend endpoint for user login**

+In this milestone we implemented the backend for our login page, which will be validating user credentials and verifying the encrypted password already stored in the database.

+Firstly we created an endpoint for user login to enable user to enter the credentials like email,username,password.

+Then retrieving the data particular user from the database.

+Validate the entered data using tools like `bcrypt` to hash the entered password.

+Compare the hashed password with the data stored in the database for authentication